Satisfactory Academic Progress (S.A.P.)

 Financial Aid Probation

 Financial Aid Probation status is assigned to a student who fails to meet SAP (following Financial Aid Warning status) and who has successfully appealed and has had eligibility for financial aid reinstated.
+A student may only be considered on Financial Aid Probation for one semester; however, he or she may be able to continue receiving financial aid if the student is meeting the requirements of an approved Academic Plan.

 Appeal of Financial Aid Ineligibility